 Loans for legal fees are usually unsecured personal loans, meaning they’re not backed by any collateral.
 Other examples of unsecured loans are traditional credit cards and student loans, where you can borrow money without putting up assets as collateral.
 Because there’s no collateral, fees and interest rates tend to be higher.

-That being said, personal loans can be secured in some instances, meaning you’d have to put up some kind of collateral, like a car or house.
+In some instances, personal loans can be secured, meaning you’d have to put up some kind of collateral, like a car or house.
 Secured personal loans may have lower fees and interest rates, but costs vary by lender.

 If you get a secured personal loan for your legal fees, you’ll need to offer some kind of collateral to the lender.

-Pros and Cons of Using a Loan to Cover the Cost of Legal Fees
+Pros and Cons of Using a Loan to Cover the Cost for Legal Fees

 Thinking about using a personal loan to cover legal fees?
 Here are the pros and cons to consider: